What Is Psychosis? Symptoms, Diagnosis and Treatment

 Systematically, several hundred thousand people with disabilities or mental illnesses, became victims of measures aimed at the “extermination of life unworthy of living.”
 Notorious among these were “Action T4” and child euthanasia.
 The Aktion T4 took place from September 1939 until the end of the war in 1945.
 By using gas, lethal injections, or starvation the Nazis killed an estimated number of 300,000 mentally ill in psychiatric hospitals across Germany, Austria, occupied Poland, the Protectorate of Bohemia and Moravia (now the Czech Republic) and the occupied parts of the Soviet Union.

 With the discovery of chlorpromazine in 1952, the foundation for psychiatric pharmacotherapy was laid.
-It was the first antipsychotic used in treatment for schizophrenia.
+It was the first antipsychotic used in treatment of psychosis.
 Chlorpromazine became prototype for numerous subsequent products and were considered a major breakthrough in modern psychiatry.

 In the early 1960s, the group of benzodiazepines also entered the market as sedatives.
 However, the first so called “typical neuroleptics” caused major side effects and many patients rejected medication.
 They were referred to as “chemical straitjackets” since these early medications primarily induced sedation and motor restriction.